northbright/Notes/Windows/printer/print-test-page-is-ok-but-reports-out-of-paper-when-printer-pictures.md

 * Canon 2204N printer has plenty paper(A4)
 * Printing test page is OK
 * Select a picture, right click > print
-* Report "Out of Paper" error
+* Report "Out of Paper" error on printer

 ## Root Cause
 * Paper size is set incorrectly(NOT A4)